Baptism or

 The following explanation explains baptism simply and well:

 Let’s say I’m not married right now, but if I put a wedding ring on my finger, would that make me married?
 No, of course not.
 Similarly, I can be baptized in a church, but that doesn’t make me a true believer in Christ.
 Imagine that I really was married, though.
 My husband and I really did go through that marriage ceremony, but I didn’t have my ring on my finger.
 Would that mean I wasn’t married?
 No way, of course I would still be married.
 Similarly, I can be a believer in Christ but not baptized, and my sins are still paid for and forgiven by God.
 But imagine that I truly was married and I really really loved my husband.
 Would I wear my wedding ring?
 Of course!
 I would love my husband and want the whole world to know it!
 In the same way if I have trusted in Christ to save me from sin, and He is the lord and joy of my life, then I want everyone to know about it.
 So baptism is a statement to everyone who sees it that I have trusted Christ for my salvation and I’m committed to living for Him.
+Moreover, it is a beautiful witness to what Christ has done on my behalf.

 A KEY PASSAGE FROM THE NEW TESTAMENT: